• Home |

 Black Hills 338 Lapua 250-grain Sierra Matchking ammo

-The 250-grain Hornady Match and Black Hills 250-grain Sierra Matchking hollow point boat tail bullets will be very similar in ballistics.
-Your rifle will primarily determine which round works best for your needs, whether it's a Christensen Arms, Weatherby, Ruger, Savage Arms, or Barrett, and the barrel length.
+The Hornady Match 250 grain HPBT and Black Hills 250 grain HPBT are very similar in ballistic performance.
+Your rifle will primarily determine which round works best for your needs, whether it's a Christensen Arms, Weatherby, Ruger, Savage Arms, or Barrett, as will its barrel length.

 The Black Hills ammo is slightly more expensive, but not enough to justify buying the Hornday rounds if your precision rifle likes the Black Hills better because it has somewhat better ballistics.